shopkins-seagen/spi_user-guide/source/apps/ai/ai.rst

            * - Figure
              - Graphic summary of clinical trial data
       - Common (only applicable values are displayed in the AI Worksheet)
+    * - Metadata_Report  |ap|
+      - Auto-populated link to the metadata report for an output.
+Column in added by AIM if it does not already exist.
+      - link
+      - TLF